B.C. independent wrestling promotion co-owner removed after sexual harassment allegations surface - Aldergrove Star

 A website for a Lower Mainland Catholic school lists Duncan as an educational assistant.
 It’s uncertain if he is still employed at that school.

 Following ECCW’s statement online, most of its wrestlers and many of its other employees announced they will no longer be associated with the promotion.
-All of the current titleholders relinquished their belts, and former wrestlers and others involved in ECCW events expressed their concerned at what has been alleged.
+The majority of the current titleholders relinquished their belts, and former wrestlers and others involved in ECCW events expressed their concerns at what has been alleged.
 Several users stated that the accusations had been known to management for many years, but nothing was done.

 Due to the allegations against a former Owner of ECCW I will be seperating myself from ECCW and have relinquished the title.
 My heart goes out to the victims that have had to endure this unacceptable treatment.